biodavidjm/General-Scripts/README.md

 ### Development
-- Perl CPAN (but it is better to use cpanm)
-- Perl cpanm (it is better to use.
-	- sudo cpanm Modern::Perl
-	- sudo cpanm plenv: PLENV sets up a box environment.
-It basically isolates your home from the system.
-	- sudo cpanm Module::Starter
-	- sudo cpanm -n  git://github.com/dictyBase/Modware-Loader.git

-#### Perl Packages
+#### Perl related
-It is better to install the packages locally in your home directory.
-This is a list of packages installed using `cpanm <package>`

-* `XML::Simple` to handle xml files
-* `Data::Dumper` to dump date (for example, date in the xml file)

-	- Sqitch is a database change management application.
-Use it when planning to do changes in the database to keep track
-		- sudo cpanm App::Sqitch DBD::Pg
+* Absolutely avoid using Perl from the Mac OS X system is a mandatory step.
+In order to use other Perl version, or to control the Perl versions, use `perlbrew`, for example.

-* Perlbrew: cpanm App::perlbrew, although the best option is to follow the instructions [online](http://search.cpan.org/~gugod/App-perlbrew-0.67/lib/App/perlbrew.pm).
+* `Perlbrew`: follow the instructions [online](http://search.cpan.org/~gugod/App-perlbrew-0.67/lib/App/perlbrew.pm).
 I followed these steps:

 ```
 	* curl -kL http://install.perlbrew.pl | bash